5cw/polyominoes/README.md

 ![subominoes](images/triominoes.png)

+4 is a stretch, but the rest of them fit so well that I'm ok with it.

 Maybe replace underscore with exclamation point... maybe I'll do the septominoes next.. how many of those are there?
 196 feels doable with two-syllable words.